Understanding the function of the

 Condition 2: Failure of charging system (…the armature of generator does not produce voltage, but instead, completes circuit to chassis allowing lamp current to flow…for example…when IGN key is turned ON, but before starting the engine).

-The “Other” Condition: AMP indicator glows slightly while engine is running.
+The “Other” Condition: AMP indicator glows dimly while engine is running.
 This is a frequently occurring condition known to just about all owners of these vehicles, discussed separately below.

 ----------------------------------------------------------